-Are you looking to hire an app developer to create your dream mobile application?
+Are you looking to hire an app builder to create your dream mobile application?

 Before you start shortlisting suitable app developers for your mobile app, you must know some of the basic yet essential concepts or terminologies that are used for mobile app development.

 Learning about these terms will help you to understand the process of mobile app development in a better way and it will also help you to negotiate or communicate with your app developer in a professional way.

 Let’s get started!